What Causes Second Trimester Intrauterine Fetal Death (IUFD)?

 IUFD Risk Factors

-There are some known risk factors that have been linked to IUFD.
+While the cause of stillbirth is not always known, there are some known risk factors that have been linked to IUFD.
 These include:

 - Multiple gestations

 - A history of pregnancy complications, like growth restriction and preeclampsia

 - Exposures during pregnancy such as alcohol use, smoking, and drug use

 - Racial group (especially non-Hispanic black).
 Unfortunately, there are health care disparities by race when it comes to stillbirth.
 Although the exact mechanism is unknown, proposed reasons include chronic environmental and societal stresses, limited access to healthcare and resources, structural racism in healthcare, as well as differences in other risk factors.

 It’s important to note that these factors do not necessarily cause IUFD – rather, stillbirths occur more frequently in the above groups because of many different factors.
 These risk factors can also be tied to preterm birth and other poor pregnancy outcomes.
 It’s also possible to have a healthy pregnancy outcome with these risk factors.